Educational Studies Department (EDS)

 Individual Study

 Reading and research in an area of student interest under the direction of an education instructor.
 Open to elementary and secondary education students with excellent records.
 Repeatable for credit - maximum three.
-Prerequisite: consent of advisor.
-Consent of instructor.
+Prerequisite: consent of advisor and instructor.
 Consent of department.
 Offered Occasionally.

 Teaching English to Speakers of Other Languages Courses